Timberline Lodge: Operation

 Franklin Roosevelt's vision of winter sports at Timberline Lodge took hesitant steps the following year.
 A portable rope tow was installed, and construction began on the Magic Mile chairlift, which opened November 1939.

 In the lodge's early years, none of its four operators were willing or able to maintain it.
 By 1955, Timberline Lodge was closed.

 Richard Kohnstamm, the next operator, recalled difficulties due to financing problems because the government claimed they owned it.
 Kohnstamm decided to maintain the place as if he owned it; he lost money during his first five years of operation, but his timing was fortuitous.
 He took over only a few years before skiing exploded in popularity in the late 1950s.
 That popularity helped the family generate a profit starting in 1960.
 Kohnstamm, "the man who saved Timberline", died at the age of 80 on April 21, 2006.
 Kohnstamm's son Jeff is the Area Operator of Timberline Lodge.

 As a shooting location

 Film

 Exterior views of Timberline Lodge were used in The Shining (1980), Stanley Kubrick's film adaptation of Stephen King's 1977 novel set at the fictional Overlook Hotel.
 The staff and owners were concerned that guests would be reluctant to stay in Room 217 if it were featured in a horror movie; the management requested the room number be changed to the fictional Room 237, which Kubrick granted.

-Other feature films shot at or around Timberline Lodge include Jingle Belles (1941), Bend of the River (1952), All the Young Men (1960), Lost Horizon (1973), Hear No Evil (1993), and Wild (2014).
+Other feature films shot at or around Timberline Lodge include Jingle Belles (1941), Bend of the River (1952), All the Young Men (1960), Lost Horizon (1973), Ski School (1991), Hear No Evil (1993), and Wild (2014).